raspberrypi/pico-sdk/README.md

 # Quick-start your own project

-These instructions are exteremly terse, and Linux based only.
+These instructions are exteremly terse, and Linux-based only.
 For detailed steps, instructions for other platforms, and just in general, we recommend you see [Pico C/C++ SDK](https://rptl.io/pico-c-sdk)

 1. Install CMake (at least version 3.12), and GCC cross compiler